ivmarkov/edge-net/edge-http/README.md

 ## Next steps

-The most important next step is to optimize the memory consumption of the generated futures:
+Optimize the memory consumption of the generated futures:
-* In particular, the `edge_http::io:::server::Server::run` future - with the defaults of 4 handlers and size for 64 headers in the request currently weights ~ **10KB**
+* In particular, the `edge_http::io:::server::Server::run` future - with the defaults of 4 handlers and size for 64 headers in the request currently weights ~ **6 - 9KB**
-* Moreover, *this is without the memory buffers that the `edge_http::io:::server::Server` needs to operate* - which - while already optimized - take another 2048 * 4 = **8192KB**
+* Moreover, *this is without the memory buffers that the `edge_http::io:::server::Server` needs to operate* - which - while already optimized - take another 2048 * 4 ~ **8KB**

 [Relevant material linking various Rust open issues on the subject](https://swatinem.de/blog/future-size)